eclipse-vertx/vert.x/new/core_manual_js.md

 The request object implements the `ReadStream` interface so you can pump the request body to a `WriteStream`.
 See the chapter on streams and pumps for a detailed explanation.

-In many cases, you know the body is not large and you just one to receive it in one go.
+In many cases, you know the body is not large and you just want to receive it in one go.
 To do this you could do something like the following:

     var server = new vertx.HttpServer();